 There are signs at the entrances to the streets to inform drivers of the restrictions.

-All vehicles already parked in the zones before the times of operation will be able to leave without receiving a fixed penalty notice.
+All vehicles already parked in the zones before the times of operation will be able to leave without receiving a penalty charge notice.

 Types of traffic exempted from the scheme: